The information below is a general guide for treating allergies in dogs. The instructions that are specific for your dog have been checked.

 Recommended flea control protocol for your dog:

 ____Your dog has been started on oral corticosteroids.
 If this is not controlling your dog’s itch, please contact the hospital immediately.
-The goal is to receive the medication once every 2-3 days for maximum safety.
+The goal is to wean down the frequency of medication to once every 2-3 days for maximum safety.

 Medication and dosage prescribed:__________________________________